ndd21/PHYS281/docs/demo-flow-control.md

     print("My number is less than 2")
 elif x < 4:
     # indent again for the elif statement
-    print("My number if greater than or equal to 2, but less than 4")
+    print("My number is greater than or equal to 2, but less than 4")
 else:
     # indent again
-    print("My number is greater than or equal to 4") My number if greater than or equal to 2, but less than 4
+    print("My number is greater than or equal to 4") My number is greater than or equal to 2, but less than 4
 ```

 You can have as many `elif` statements as required.